DeNepo/databases/isolate/week-1/EXERCISES.md

 </details>

 ## Where In
-<details><summary>Show the number of customers who live in Argentina, Brazil, Canada, Chile and USA</summary>
+<details><summary>25.
+Show the number of customers who live in Argentina, Brazil, Canada, Chile and USA</summary>

 ```sql
 SELECT